The Excelsior Scholarship

 Application Process: The New York State Higher Education Services Corporation in Albany (HESC) is developing an application vehicle for The Excelsior Scholarship.
 Students applying for this scholarship must complete the FAFSA and TAP applications.

-Application of Other Financial Aid Award Programs: Pell, TAP, and the SUNY Tuition Credit along with Fredonia scholarships must be applied first.
+Application of Other Financial Aid Award Programs: Pell, TAP, and the SUNY Tuition Credit along with some Institutional scholarships must be applied first.
 The Excelsior Scholarship is a last dollar scholarship which means all federal, state, and institutional grants and scholarships will reduce the annual amount of the award.

 GPA and Earned Credits: According to HESC, recipients must earn a passing grade in their coursework to maintain the scholarship.